 The state of New Mexico draws filmmakers and television producers from all over the world to its unique beauty.
 Similarly, Santa Fe’s striking vistas, distinctive landscapes, and attractive landmarks have landed The City Different many movie and TV roles.
-If you want to pretend you're a star in one of those productions, visit some of areas famous locations during your stay
+If you want to pretend you're a star in one of those productions, visit some of areas famous locations during your stay.

 The Cathedral Basilica of St. Francis of Assisi

 Just one block from the historic Plaza, you will find the photogenic Cathedral Basilica of St. Francis of Assisi.
-Arguably the most recognizable building in The City Different, this church framed this famous scene with Danny DeVito and Arnold Schwarzenegger in the movie Twins.
+Arguably, the most recognizable building in The City Different, this church framed this famous scene with Danny DeVito and Arnold Schwarzenegger in the movie Twins.

 Santa Fe Opera

 Sitting atop a hill just outside of The City Different, the Santa Fe Opera is familiar with hosting stars.
 One of the most acclaimed opera houses in the world, the architectural wonder of an amphitheater was featured in the blockbuster Crazy Heart.
+Also featured in Crazy Heart is a famous Santa Fe watering hole called Evangelo's, established in 1971 by a Greek immigrant of the same name.

 Galisteo